GEIGEIGEIST/KLOR/docs/buildguide_acrylic.md

 Flip it again and insert the pins into the sockets.

 > **Note**
 > Use tweezers to insert them.
-Don't apply too much force, you will feel them snap in.
+Don't apply too much force, you will feel them snapping in.
 After that, you can carefully apply some pressure, using a flat object to make sure they're fully seated.

 ![MCU pins](/docs/images/buildguide/MCU_pins.jpg)